 - for any projects involving archaeological fieldwork, we will expect you to appoint a lead archaeologist who is a member of The Chartered Institute for Archaeologists (CIfA) to oversee and manage the project

 - for any projects involving work to a property or site, you will need to either be the owner or hold a full repairing lease which has at least 20 years to run.
 Where the asset is an ancient monument and is not within your ownership nor held by you under a long lease, in exceptional circumstances, we may be able to support a project where you have the written permission of the owner to carry out the work and to comply with the conditions of the grant contract (including an obligation to maintain and repair) throughout the control period.
-An Owner’s Permission Letter template must be used in these circumstances and submitted to us at application stage.
-This template can be downloaded from our Programme resources section.
+An Ancient Monument Third Party Owner Permission Letter template must be used in these circumstances and submitted to us at application stage.
+Before a formal offer of grant can be approved, an Ancient Monument Third Party Owner Letter of Consent will need to be completed.
+Templates for both letters can be downloaded from our Programme resources section.

 - For a place of worship not in your ownership, you must have the written permission of the owner (i.e., Church of Scotland General Trustees, denominational head) to carry out any work and to comply with the conditions of the grant contract (including an obligation to maintain and repair) throughout the control period.
-This permission will include confirmation from the owner that there are no plans for the place of worship to close in the next 15 years.
-A POW Confirmation Letter template must be used in these circumstances and submitted to us at application stage.
-This template can be downloaded from our Programme resources section.
+This permission will include confirmation from the owner that there are no plans for the place of worship to close in during the grant control period (up to 15 years).
+A Place of Worship Third Party Owner Permission Letter template must be used in these circumstances and submitted to us at application stage.
+If your application is successful, a Place of Worship Third Party Owner Letter of Consent must be completed.
+Templates for both letters can be downloaded from our Programme resources section.

 More detailed and project specific criteria can be found in the Programme criteria page of the main HEG Programme Guidance